Screening Tools

 Anxiety Disorders

 The Screen for Child Anxiety Related Emotional Disorders (SCARED): A 41 item Likert scale assessment that is delivered to both the child or adolescent and parent(s).
-A score of 25 or above is indicative of a possible anxiety disorder, however the scale can also be scored in parallel with various specific anxiety disorders listed in the DSM-5.
-Depending on how various items are scored, the assessment can indicate if the child or adolescent is possibly presenting with panic disorder, significant somatic symptoms, generalized anxiety disorder (GAD), separation anxiety disorder, social anxiety disorder, and/or school avoidance.
+The scale can indicate the likely presence of an anxiety disorder and suggest whether panic disorder, generalized anxiety disorder (GAD), separation anxiety disorder, social anxiety disorder, significant somatic symptoms, and/or school avoidance should be evaluated further.

-Severity Measure for Generalized Anxiety Disorder (GAD-7): A 10 item self-report scale that assesses the presence and possible severity of GAD in children and adolescents.
+Severity Measure for Generalized Anxiety Disorder (GAD-7): A 10 item self-report scale that assesses the presence and possible severity of Generalized Anxiety Disorder.
+It was originally developed for adults in primary care settings but has since been utilized in children and adolescents as well.

 Attention Deficit/Hyperactivity Disorder (ADHD)

-Vanderbilt Assessment Scales: Each section of the Vanderbilt Assessment Scales reflect the symptoms of ADHD, oppositional-defiant disorder, conduct disorder, mood concerns, academic performance, and classroom behavioral performance.
-The assessment specifically asks about a child’s behaviors within the past 6 months, and information can initially be obtained from parents as well as teachers.
+Vanderbilt Assessment Scales: The Vanderbilt Assessment Scales has items related to inattentive and hyperactive-impulsive symptoms of ADHD, along with items suggesting oppositional-defiant disorder, conduct disorder, mood concerns, and problems with academic performance or classroom behavior.
+The assessment specifically asks about a child's behaviors within the past 6 months, with a version of the scales for caregivers and one for teachers.

 Vanderbilt Assessment Scales